plahteenlahti/lahteenlahti.fi/content/weeklies/2020-6/index.md

 title: "Weekly 6/2020"
 date: "2020-04-15"
 draft: false
-description: How to recover $300k of Bitcoin, every party in San Francisco,
+description: How to recover $300k of Bitcoin, every party in San Francisco, and Spatial interfaces
 ---

 _**Weekly collection of links and resources I've come across this week.
 Also some updates about my life, the company I'm building and my investments as well.**_